20 Best Things to Do in Zion National Park

 The Emerald Pools Trail is a popular day hike about halfway up Zion Canyon that leads to not one, but three beautiful waterfalls that cascade their way from the uppermost elevations of the park to the Virgin River below!

-That said, it is very important to keep in mind that the waterfalls on the Emerald Pools Trail—and many across Zion National Park—do not flow year-round, as they rely on seasonal snowmelt or heavy rain.
+Before visiting, it’s important to keep in mind that the waterfalls on the Emerald Pools Trail—and many across Zion National Park—do not flow year-round, as they rely on seasonal snowmelt or heavy rain.

 This is why I want to stress that the Emerald Pools Trail is absolutely one of the best and most beautiful hikes in Zion National Park, but I do not think it should be hiked year-round, particularly in the driest summer and fall months.